kibuchijw/alx-higher_level_programming/0x05-python-exceptions/README.md

 * Function that prints the first x elements of a list and only integers
 ### Integers division with debug
 * Function that divides 2 integers and prints the result
+### Divide a list
+* Function that divides element by element 2 lists